Your money. Your choice.

 Please note these are illustrative and may not be representative of the full and final cost.
 For additional procedures and costs, please refer to the Medicare Procedure Price Lookup tool available at www.medicare.gov/procedure-price-lookup (opens in new window)

 Three simple activities, three opportunities to earn.
 Get rewarded to manage your health with the Lasso Healthcare Rewards Program.

 - Complete a health survey, earn a reward

-- Share your lab results, earn a reward
+- Share your member experience, earn a reward

 - See your medical provider, earn a reward

 - A Medicare MSA is a high-deductible health plan and medical savings account.

 - By law, the MSA monthly premium is $0.

 - You can choose from any provider who accepts Medicare and agrees to see you.

 - The plan deposits money from Medicare into your medical savings account annually.

 - Earn extra perks with the Lasso Healthcare Rewards Program.

 - You can use the deposit to help pay the deductible.

 - Once your deductible is met, you pay nothing for Medicare Part A & Part B services.

 - If you're enrolled through December 31, any unused funds are yours to keep.

 - The funds are tax-free when you use them for IRS-deemed Qualified Medical Expenses.

 - MSAs can't offer prescription coverage, but you can choose any available Medicare Prescription Drug Plan (PDP) and use your funds toward co-pays, coinsurance, and deductibles.
 The MSA can also be paired with limited benefit policies, like dental, vision, long-term care, HIPs/hospital indemnity plans, and more, to provide additional coverage.